+*Any number or letter or combination of UP TO FOUR numbers and letters of an assigned ICD-10_CM diagnosis code.

+NOTE: Refer to Section 37.5.5 of this manual chapter to access drug specific forms, criteria, and instructions.

+http://ldh.la.gov/assets/HealthyLa/Pharmacy/PDL.pdf

 Tramadol

 Pharmacy claims for tramadol containing products have an age limit for reimbursement.
 The acceptable age limits are listed in the chart.